Mid-City vs. Mid-Wilshire vs. Miracle Mile

 Q: How do these areas feel different in daily life?

-• Miracle Mile feels cultural, busy, and urban—museums, offices, big buildings, wide boulevards.
+- Miracle Mile feels cultural, buzzy, and urban—museums, offices, big buildings, wide boulevards.

 Q: Which area is more walkable?